Wattysaid/dsif-git-main-project/ELVTR_report.md

 ### 🔍 Rationale for Model Selection of our baseline model

 ## 🏗️ Architecture of the Final Solution

-The final solution consists of a multi-stage pipeline (I sacrificed the application building to focus on teh 40pts project):
+The final solution consists of a multi-stage pipeline (I sacrificed the application building to focus on the 40pts project, but might have this in place by the time you guys get to reviewing the assignment):

 1. **Data Ingestion and Preprocessing**: 📥 Data is loaded, cleaned, and preprocessed with feature encoding, standardisation, and normalisation.
 2. **Feature Engineering and Selection**: 🔨 Relevant features are selected and some created and fed into the model.